 If we haven’t evaluated our programs before, can we apply?

 We do not expect LOIs to demonstrate complete mastery of evaluation concepts and activities.
 We are looking for organizations that are have already demonstrated a commitment to evaluating their programs, have board support for doing so, and are ready to commit resources to this effort.

 Will you train us on how to do evaluation?

-The CF is currently working with a team of experts on evaluation to create a workshop series focused on capacity building for evaluation.
-This workshop series is still in the conceptual process and will likely be offered Fall 2017.
+The Community Foundation is currently working with a team of experts on evaluation to run a workshop series focused on capacity building for evaluation.
+The Leadership In Evaluative Thinking Institute, or LETI, had a great first cycle and will run again in the Fall of 2017.
 Participation in the workshop series is not required to apply for this grant.

 Is the money restricted to pay for evaluation of programs?

 Yes, it is restricted for the purpose as defined in your proposal for evaluation efforts in your organization.

 Examples include: paying for operating activities such as staff training required to perform one’s job; staff time that does not benefit the evaluation of existing programs; technology (laptops, iPads); and memberships to a professional organization and/or annual fees.
 Individuals and projects outside Nevada are not eligible for funding.